riedemannai/parakeet-mlx-server/.github/BRANCH_PROTECTION.md

 # Branch Protection Rules

-This document describes the recommended branch protection rules for maximum security.
+This document describes the recommended branch protection rules for maximum security and owner-only control.

+**⚠️ IMPORTANT**: This configuration ensures only the repository owner can control the repository.
+See `.github/RULESET_CONFIG.md` for detailed setup instructions.

 ## Main Branch Protection